JMorado/ParaMol/docs/source/Examples/Example_7/Example_7.rst

     :language: text
     :caption: Original propane ParaMol Force Field file.

+As can be seen in the ParaMol Force Field files, all term types belong to the default symmetry group, *i.e.*, "X", which means that they do not possess any symmetry.
+We will set the symmetry label of the dihedral types hc-c3-c3-hc to "T0" (see modified ParaMol Force Fields below).
+In this way, we will be able to find the best barrier height that minimizes the objective function for both ethane and propane.

 .. literalinclude:: ethane_symm_mod.ff
     :language: text
     :caption: Modified ethane ParaMol Force Field file.